andybochmann/ha-virtual-battery/DOCUMENTATION.md

 - Adjust the discharge days setting using the `virtual_battery.set_discharge_days` service

+## Technical Details

+### State Persistence

+The Virtual Battery integration uses Home Assistant's `RestoreEntity` system to ensure that battery states, including last reset time and discharge days, are properly restored after Home Assistant restarts.
+This ensures your virtual batteries continue to discharge at the correct rate even after system reboots or service disruptions.

 ## Support

 If you encounter any issues or have feature requests, please [create an issue on GitHub](https://github.com/andybochmann/ha-virtual-battery/issues).